HSBNE-Archive/Policy/Rules/Rules.md

-    4. For subrule (3)(4), the rate of interest must not be more than the current rate being charged for overdrawn accounts on money lent (regardless of the term of the loan) by—
+    4. For subrule (3)(4), the rate of interest must not be more than the current rate being charged for overdrawn accounts on money lent (regardless of the term of the loan) by -

         1.  the financial institution for the association; or
-        2.  if there is more than 1 financial institution for the association—the financial institution nominated by the management committee.
+        2.  if there is more than 1 financial institution for the association - the financial institution nominated by the management committee.

 23. #### Meetings of management committee